 The school canteen is open each day before school, at recess and during lunch.
-Lunches should be ordered from the canteen before school or at recess.
-The canteen caters for a variety of dietary requirements (such as halal and glutenfree diets).
-Students with other dietary requirements should talk to Mr Raj Sharma, the Canteen Manager.
-There is a range of food items available, including bread rolls, sandwiches, chicken / fish / beef burgers, pies, sausage rolls, salads, sushi, vegetarian hot food, wraps, baguettes, drinks, juices, bottled water and ice creams.
+The canteen caters for a variety of dietary requirements (such as halal and gluten-free diets).
+There is a range of food items available, including bread rolls, sandwiches, chicken / fish / beef burgers, salads, sushi, vegetarian hot food, wraps, baguettes, drinks, juices, bottled water and ice creams.